yast/rubocop-yast/spec/builtins_spec.md

 log.warn "#{bar} #{foo}"
 ```

-It keep the original statements in interpolated string
+It keeps the original statements in interpolated string

 **Original**